Minimoog Model D Garageband

 Since this looks like it’s pretty much an (excellent) recreation of the original hardware, there is no velocity available.
 Wasn’t then, isn’t now!

-Some will complain that they did add Midi velocity to the latest reboot of the hardware, but sadly it’s not available
+Some will complain that they did add Midi velocity to the latest reboot of the hardware, but sadly it’s not availableThanks for your response and ideas.

 My main point is the original minimoog did as you note not support even midi itself.
-But the minimoog model d according to moog's own website did.
+But the minimoog model d according to moog's own website did.From the product page:

 '

 Though no changes have been made to the original sound engine or audio signal path, the Minimoog Model D® now includes a series of popular functional modifications that expand this legendary instrument’s sonic capabilities.
-These modifications include a premium Fatar keybed with velocity and after pressure available via top panel CV jacks, a dedicated analog LFO with triangle and square waveshapes, CV outputs for pitch, gate, velocity and after pressure, basic MIDI integration, and a mixer overload modification, which when engaged, allows the Minimoog Model D® to conjure thicker and far more overdriven sounds than before.
+These modifications include a premium Fatar keybed with velocity and after pressure available via top panel CV jacks, a dedicated analog LFO with triangle and square waveshapes, CV outputs for pitch, gate, velocity and after pressure, basic MIDI integration, and a mixer overload modification, which when engaged, allows the Minimoog Model D® to conjure thicker and far more overdriven sounds than before.NOTE: Due to the complexity of the build process coupled with the demand for other Moog instruments, we are only able to produce a small number of Minimoog Model D units per month.

 • 3 vintage Moog oscillators